bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 All reconstruction-specific parameters that are not specified, but one wants to include, should go into the `ReconMethodParameterValues` field.

+#### Source Filename

+Similar to [derivatives](../05-derivatives/02-common-data-types.md), it is OPTIONAL to include ``Sources`` as a key in the sidecar JSON, specifying the filename(s) of the source file used to generate this dataset.
+If the filename(s) contains patient identifiable information, then it should not be stored in ``Sources``.

 #### Example (`*_pet.json`)

 ```JSON